RobDolin/Data/get-involved.md

 Below are ways you can get involved with your local Democratic party and with organizations working on related issues;
 particularly issues for communities most likely to be impacted by the 2016 President-elect.

+While this list is long, it is by no means comprehensive; and it is compiled by volunteers.
+If you have a suggestion, please [suggest an improvement](https://github.com/WashDems-Public/Data/issues/new).

 ## Index

   * [1.
 Local Democratic Party](#1-local-democratic-party)